paradoxical95/AudioProcessor/README.md

 Where 'input.wav' is your input file, ideally to be placed next to the .cu/.exe file.
 Output would be generated in the same directory named "output.wav"

 Still a work in progress and may not work properly for all WAV files.
+In my case, it fails on converted WAVs and at times makes an empty file on natively exported WAV files.